ethersphere/swarm/swarm/pss/README.md

 # Postal Service over Swarm

-pss provides devp2p functionality for swarm nodes without the need for a direct tcp connection between them.
+pss provides messaging functionality for swarm nodes without the need for a direct tcp connection between them.

 It uses swarm kademlia routing to send and receive messages.
-Routing is deterministic and will seek the shortest route available on the network.
+Routing is deterministic and will seek the shortest route available on the network based on the information made available to it.

 Messages are encapsulated in a devp2p message structure `PssMsg`.
 These capsules are forwarded from node to node using ordinary tcp devp2p until it reaches it's destination.
 The destination address is hinted in `PssMsg.To`

 The content of a PssMsg can be anything at all, down to a simple, non-descript byte-slices.
 But convenience methods are made available to implement devp2p protocol functionality on top of it.

-In its final implementation, pss is intended to become "shh over bzz,"  that is; "whisper over swarm."
-Specifically, this means that the emphemeral encryption envelopes of whisper will be used to obfuscate the correspondance.
-Ideally, the unencrypted content of the PssMsg will only contain a part of the address of the recipient, where the final recipient is the one who matches this partial address *and* successfully can encrypt the message.

 For the current state and roadmap of pss development please see https://github.com/ethersphere/swarm/wiki/swarm-dev-progress.